Skill Level Needed: High

 better to play on those tables instead.

-similar to the Atlantic City blackjack tables except that you can not
+Vegas Strip rules are similar to the Atlantic City blackjack rules except that you can not

 surrender your hand.